rln71/AZ-400-Designing-and-Implementing-Microsoft-DevOps-solutions/Documentos/lab07/lab07.md

 - Identify an existing Azure subscription or create a new one.

-- Verify that you have a Microsoft account or an Azure AD account with the Owner role in the Azure subscription and the Global Administrator role in the Azure AD tenant associated with the Azure subscription.
+- <a name="role_owner"></a>Verify that you have a Microsoft account or an Azure AD account with the Owner role in the Azure subscription and the Global Administrator role in the Azure AD tenant associated with the Azure subscription.
 For details, refer to [List Azure role assignments using the Azure portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-list-portal) and [View and assign administrator roles in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/roles/manage-roles-portal#view-my-roles).

   Mi usuario sí tenía el rol de ***Global administrator***.